dylanesque/Cheatsheets/typescript.md

 - Excess type checking happens when you assign an object literal to a variable or pass it as an arg to a function.

 - Strongly consider applying type annotations to entire function expressions, rather than just parameters and return type.

+- Use index signatures when you can't know the exact properties of an object at runtime.

+- If function parameters don't get modified by the function, strongly consider making them `readonly` to prevent mutation and have clearer code.

+- Understand the difference between const and readonly, and keep in mind that readonly is shallow.

 # Individual Types